 Selling to your existing customers is far easier than acquiring new customers.
-The general rule of thumb is it costs five times as much to generate a new customer than to sell to your existing customers.
+The general rule of thumb is it costs 5x as much to generate a new customer than to sell to your existing customers.

 That’s not all.